geoffsee/grove/README.md

-# 🌳 Grove: Minimal Self-Hosted npm & PyPI Registry (Spring Boot + Kotlin)
+# 🌳 Grove: Minimal Self-Hosted npm, PyPI & Maven Registry (Spring Boot + Kotlin)

-Grove is a tiny, filesystem-backed registry for both npm and PyPI — ideal for air‑gapped development, CI/CD bootstrapping, or local/private publishing and install.
+Grove is a tiny, filesystem-backed registry for npm, PyPI, and Maven — ideal for air‑gapped development, CI/CD bootstrapping, or local/private publishing and install.
 It is a single Spring Boot app, runnable as a jar, requiring no external database or service.

 - npm: Minimal endpoints for publish (via curl) and install (unscoped)
 - PyPI: Serves a PEP 503 "simple" index and supports pip install and direct uploads
+- Maven: Acts as a simple Maven repository with curl-based uploads and standard resolver compatibility

 > 🔒 No authentication or token required by default
 > 💾 Artifacts are stored on disk — easy to back up, move, or inspect